TriClojure/clojure-1.10-features/README.md

 `prepl` suitable for use over a network via e.g. a socket REPL.

-After starting the REPL server by running `clj -m demo.io-repl`, you can connect from another REPL using `clojure.core.server/remote-prepl` and start sending over forms to be evaluated.
+After starting the REPL server by running `clj -m demo.io-repl`, you can connect from another REPL using `clojure.core.server/remote-prepl` (or simply `telnet`) and start sending over forms to be evaluated.

 ### `demo.datafy`